-Often, suppose you can prove that the employer either deliberately developed the oppressive conditions or knew about them and allowed them to proceed.
+You can often prove that the employer either deliberately developed the oppressive conditions or knew about them and allowed them to proceed.
 In that case, you can only have a successful, false constructive discharge case against the employer.

-California courts understand that many individuals need their jobs to survive and push themselves for a remarkably long time to accept "intolerable" working conditions.
+California courts understand that many individuals need their jobs to survive and push themselves to accept "intolerable" working conditions for a remarkably long time.

-Courts often understand that workers facing unjust actions from their bosses often attempt to improve their condition from within rather than resign and suing right away.
+Courts often understand that workers facing unjust actions from their bosses often attempt to improve their condition from within rather than resign and sue right away.